WordPress Alternatives for Small Businesses in 2026

 The reasons are consistent across almost every business owner we talk to:

-- Maintenance.
+Maintenance.
 Plugin updates, PHP version changes, theme conflicts, security patches.
-It never ends.
+It is a recurring cost line.

 The good news: alternatives have matured significantly.
 Here's an honest comparison.